I want to use a multi-factor authentication (MFA) token with the AWS Command Line Interface (AWS CLI) to authenticate access to my AWS resources.

 aws_session_token = example-session-token-as-in-returned-output

-After the credentials expire, run the get-session-token command again, and then export the returned values to the environment variables or the profile configuration.
+After the credentials expire, run the get-session-token command again.
+Then, export the returned values to the environment variables or the profile configuration.

 It's a best practice to run a script or a cron job in the background that checks for the expiration from the get-session-token command's output.
 If the MFA token is expired, then make sure that the script or cron job prompts for reauthentication.

-When you use named profiles to authenticate, specify the —profile option followed by the profile name to verify that the API calls use MFA to authenticate.
+When you use named profiles to authenticate, specify the profile option followed by the profile name.
+This verifies that the API calls use MFA to authenticate.

 Related information